 Lloyd Crowe is the director for District 13 (Prince Edward, Lennox, Addington, Frontenac, Lanark, Leeds, Grenville, Renfrew, Ottawa).
 He was elected to this position in January 2015 after serving as a delegate and district chair for five years.
 He is excited to lead a great group of active, young delegates and meet the challenge of representing farmers across such a large and diverse geographic region.

 Crowe is the chair of Grain Farmers of Ontario’s Wheat Marketing Committee and Wheat trading Group and serves on the Communications Committee.
 He also represents the organization to the Canadian Seed Growers Association and the Grain Industry Advisory Committee.
-Crowe previously served as president of the Ontario Soil and Crop Improvement Association and remains involved with the association at the local level.
+Crowe previously served as president of the Ontario Soil and Crop Improvement Association.

 Faith and family are the cornerstones of farm-life for Crowe who feels he has received many blessings.
 He is the 10th generation to work the family farm in Picton (Reynolds Farms Inc.) which he co-owns with his Uncle.
 Together they grow corn, soybeans, and wheat on several farms in Prince Edward County.
 They also harvest peas and lima beans for an Ingersol frozen food plant, after planting is done and into the fall.